 Best Ohio Wrongful Termination Attorney Reply: Can I be fired for refusing to do something illegal?
 What if I am fired without any justification?
 Can I sue my employer because I was fired today for no good reason?

 As our employment attorneys have discussed on this employment law blog many times before (also here, and here), the at-will employment doctrine allows an employer quite a bit of latitude when terminating employees.
-At The Spitz Law Firm, we receive call after call from former employees who were terminated with zero notice, such as they showed up to work and were simply told they are not employees there anymore.
+At Spitz, The Employee’s Law Firm, we receive call after call from former employees who were terminated with zero notice, such as they showed up to work and were simply told they are not employees there anymore.
 We also get calls from former employees that were given zero justification for their termination, even when they ask their employer why they are being fired.

 This is always a tricky situation because on its face, an employer firing an employee suddenly or without stated justification is unfortunately not unlawful.
 The at-will employment doctrine allows an employer to terminate an employee without giving them any kind of notice or justification, unless such requirements are provided by contract or union rights.